archived chinoiserie wallpaper fragment from brighton pavilion

 In a manner slightly less extreme, pieces of paper, often containing birds or perhaps a length of branch, would be cut out by wallpaper hangers to cover marks, which you can see in this image, where a few leaves have been removed and rehomed.

-Fragment of chinoiserie wallpaper featuring a red flower from Queen Victoria's bedroom at Brighton Pavilion
+Fragment of chinoiserie wallpaper featuring a red flower from Queen Victoria

 Panel of the chinoiserie wallpaper from Queen Victoria's original bedroom at Brighton Pavilion

-This is a technique we still use today, and I have been asked to touch up chinoiserie wallpapers using methods just like this in all corners of the world!!
+This is a technique we still use today, and I have been asked to touch up chinoiserie wallpapers using methods just like this in all corners of the world (I talk about using this technique in my painting eBook!)!!

 Much remains unknown about Chinese wallpapers, such as exact production methods or those who painted them.
 Their creation by dedicated artists has remained unchanged for centuries, with modern day artisans following in the same footsteps of exacting standards and a dedication to preserving this unique and complex artform.